Hawthorns (Year 3)

 English

-In our first English unit, we will be looking at writing an instruction text.
+In English, we will be looking at writing a non-chronological report.
 We will be looking at using a range of writing features.
 We will study good examples and will apply what we find in our own texts.
-In our second unit, we will be focusing on narrative texts.
+In the next unit, we will be focusing on writing a newspaper report.
 We will finish the Summer term off with Poetry and then a book study.

 Reminders